stakater/Playbook/content/processes/bootstrapping/cluster-azure.md

-# Cluster: Azure
+# Cluster: Microsft Azure

+Azure Kubernetes Cluster can be created in two ways:
+1. Bash
+2. Terraform

+# Bash

 ## Overview

-This guide provides guideline regarding kubernetes cluster creation using Microsoft Azure with AKS ([Azure Kubernetes Service](https://docs.microsoft.com/en-us/azure/aks/intro-kubernetes)) with AAD (Azure Active Directory) using bash script automation.
+This guide provides guidelines regarding kubernetes cluster creation using Microsoft Azure with AKS ([Azure Kubernetes Service](https://docs.microsoft.com/en-us/azure/aks/intro-kubernetes)) with AAD (Azure Active Directory) using bash script automation.

 ## Pre-requisites

+* A domain on AWS (currently we use AWS domain to forward it to Azure AKS)
 * A Micorsoft Azure account with admin rights (needed to grant consent to server application)

-* A domain on AWS (currently we use AWS domain to forward it to Azure AKS)
+** Note: If admin account is not available and you need to request admin consent for application permission, comment out the line 50 and uncomment the line 48 in `bash/deploy-aks.sh`

 ## Configuration